zdebeer99/gojade/ReadMe.md

 someArray.length
 ```

-as go strings does not have functions linked to the struct.
-But this will work.
+in go strings does not have methods linked to the string.
+The Time type for example in go has methods map to it, show this will work.

 ```go
 type Model struct{